PPL Corporation: History

+20th century

-Pennsylvania Power & Light was founded in 1920 out of a merger of eight smaller Pennsylvania utilities.
-It gradually extended its service territory to a crescent-shaped region of central and northeastern Pennsylvania stretching from Lancaster through the Lehigh Valley into Scranton and Wilkes-Barre.
-In 1995, it reorganized as a holding company, PP&L Resources, which changed its name to its current name, PPL Corporation, in 2000.
+PPL Corporation was founded as Pennsylvania Power & Light in 1920, the product of a merger of eight smaller Pennsylvania-based utility companies.
+It gradually extended its service territory to a crescent-shaped region of central and Northeastern Pennsylvania, stretching from Lancaster in central Pennsylvania through the Lehigh Valley in eastern Pennsylvania, and Scranton, and Wilkes-Barre in Northeastern Pennsylvania.

+In 1995, the company reorganized as a holding company.
+PP&L Resources was renamed PPL Corporation in 2000.

-The company limited its activities to Pennsylvania until deregulation of electrical utilities in the 1990s encouraged PPL to purchase assets in other states.
-The largest of these transactions was PPL's 1998 purchase of 13 plants from Montana Power (leaving NorthWestern Energy – the buyer of the former Montana Power transmission and distribution systems – vulnerable to high "spot" prices on the energy market).
-This added over 2,500 MW of capacity and was the largest expansion in PPL's history.
-In 2014, those hydroelectric facilities were sold to NorthWestern.
+The company limited its operations to Pennsylvania until deregulation of electrical utilities in the 1990s encouraged PPL to purchase assets in other states.
+The largest of these acquisitions was PPL's 1998 purchase of 13 plants from Montana Power Company, which added over 2,500 megawatts in capacity, representing the largest expansion in the company's history.

+21st century

-In 2010, PPL completed the acquisition of two regulated utilities in Kentucky: Louisville Gas and Electric and Kentucky Utilities.
+In 2010, PPL completed the acquisition of two regulated Kentucky-based utilities, Louisville Gas & Electric in Louisville and Kentucky Utilities in Lexington.

+In February 2010, PPL Corporation purchased the naming rights to the venue originally known as PPL Park, the home stadium of Major League Soccer's Philadelphia Union, in Chester, Pennsylvania.
+As part of the $25 million, 11-year deal, PPL EnergyPlus provided sustainable energy to PPL Park derived from other sources in Pennsylvania.

+After PPL spun off its non-regulated generation business into the separate Talen Energy, the stadium naming rights were assumed by the spinoff company and the venue became known as Talen Energy Stadium.
+In February 2020, the park was named Subaru Park.

 In 2011, PPL completed the acquisition of two regulated regional electricity distribution companies in the United Kingdom.
-Together, with two previously acquired regional electricity distribution companies, they operate under the name Western Power Distribution (WPD).
+Along with two previously acquired regional electricity distribution companies, the company operates as Western Power Distribution (WPD).

+In 2014, the company's hydroelectric facilities were sold to NorthWestern.

 On June 6, 2014, PPL announced it would divest its electrical generation facilities to a newly formed company, Talen Energy.
 On June 1, 2015, the Talen spinoff was completed, allowing PPL to concentrate on the transmission and distribution aspects of the electric utility business.

 In 2020, PPL initiated a formal process to sell WPD in order to position PPL as a purely U.S.-focused energy company and create additional shareowner value.
 This resulted in a March 18, 2021, announcement of agreements to sell WPD to National Grid plc for £7.8 billion and acquire National Grid's Rhode Island electric and gas utility, the Narragansett Electric Company, for $3.8 billion.
 The sale of WPD was completed on June 14, 2021.

-The sale of the Narragansett Electric Company was completed on May, 25, 2022, and Narragansett Electric was renamed Rhode Island Energy.
+The sale of the Narragansett Electric Company was completed on May 25, 2022, and Narragansett Electric was renamed Rhode Island Energy.